dmittelstaedt/script-collection/ansible/utils/roles/dmi.create-project/README.md

 Role Name
 =========

 A brief description of the role goes here.
+The project structure is based on https://docs.python-guide.org/writing/structure/.

 Requirements
 ------------